Arsenic: Physical characteristics

 The three most common arsenic allotropes are grey, yellow, and black arsenic, with grey being the most common.
 Grey arsenic (α-As, space group R3̅m No. 166) adopts a double-layered structure consisting of many interlocked, ruffled, six-membered rings.
 Because of weak bonding between the layers, grey arsenic is brittle and has a relatively low Mohs hardness of 3.5.
 Nearest and next-nearest neighbors form a distorted octahedral complex, with the three atoms in the same double-layer being slightly closer than the three atoms in the next.
 This relatively close packing leads to a high density of 5.73 g/cm^{3}.
 Grey arsenic is a semimetal, but becomes a semiconductor with a bandgap of 1.2–1.4 eV if amorphized.
 Grey arsenic is also the most stable form.
 Yellow arsenic is soft and waxy, and somewhat similar to tetraphosphorus (P4).
 Both have four atoms arranged in a tetrahedral structure in which each atom is bound to each of the other three atoms by a single bond.
 This unstable allotrope, being molecular, is the most volatile, least dense, and most toxic.
 Solid yellow arsenic is produced by rapid cooling of arsenic vapor, As4.
 It is rapidly transformed into grey arsenic by light.
 The yellow form has a density of 1.97 g/cm^{3}.
 Black arsenic is similar in structure to black phosphorus.

-Black arsenic can also be formed by cooling vapor at around 100–220 °C and by crystallization of amorphous arsenic in the presence of mercury vapors.
+Black arsenic can also be formed by cooling vapor at around 100–220 C and by crystallization of amorphous arsenic in the presence of mercury vapors.
 It is glassy and brittle.
 Black arsenic is also a poor electrical conductor.

-Arsenic sublimes upon heating at atmospheric pressure, converting directly to a gaseous form without an intervening liquid state at 887 K. However, at 817 °C and 28 atm, arsenic melts.
+Arsenic sublimes upon heating at atmospheric pressure, converting directly to a gaseous form without an intervening liquid state at 887 K. However, at 817 C and 2.84 MPa, arsenic melts.
 The triple point is at 3.63 MPa and 1090 K.